fleetdm/fleet/docs/Configuration/configuration-files/README.md

 **Applies only to Fleet Premium**.

-The following options allow configuring the behavior of Nudge for macOS hosts that belong to no team and are enrolled into Fleet's MDM.
+The following options allow configuring OS updates for macOS hosts.

 ##### mdm.macos_updates.minimum_version

-Hosts that belong to no team and are enrolled into Fleet's MDM will be nudged until their macOS is at or above this version.

 Requires `mdm.macos_updates.deadline` to be set.